jonacruz89/SAWARATSUKI.ServiceLogos/docs/README.md

 1. The creator of these logos is SAWATSUKI.
 Copyright is not fully relinquished.
 2. please make sure that
-   > - It is recommended that credits be clearly indicated.
-It is motivational, so please do so.
+   > - It is recommended that credits are clearly indicated.
    > - You may alter or remix the work.
-   > - Use of the logo for commercial purposes (such as selling products using the logo) is prohibited.
-However, you may sell the logo if the following items are applicable.
+   > - Use of the logo for commercial purposes (such as selling products using a logo) is prohibited.
+However, you may sell products using a logo if the following items are applicable.
    >
-   > 1. when the official of each service wants to sell the product for commercial purposes
+   > 1. when the official service wants to sell the product for commercial purposes
    > 2. when Sawaratsuki gives permission
-   >    (If you find any violation, please contact [@Sawaratsuki](https://x.com/sawaratsuki1004) immediately!)
+   >    (If you find any violation, please contact and report it to [@Sawaratsuki](https://x.com/sawaratsuki1004) immediately!)
-3. stickers and stickers can be used without permission within the scope of personal use!
+3. stickers and shirts can be used without permission within the scope of personal use!

 # Want a logo that's not here!

-Please post it in the issues.
-We'll create it once confirmed.
+Please make a request in the issues.
+I'll create it once confirmed.
-Depending on individual schedules, we may not be able to respond immediately.
-It may take several days.
+Depending on individual schedules, I may not be able to respond immediately, so it might take several days.

 > [!IMPORTANT]
-> When posting to issues, be sure to include a request tag.
+> When posting a request in issues, be sure to include a request tag.

 # For officials of each service

-Please send a [Direct message to SAWATSUKI](https://x.com/sawaratsuki1004) to request a logo removal.
+Please send a [Direct message to me](https://x.com/sawaratsuki1004) to request a logo removal.
-We will remove it immediately.
+I will remove it immediately.
-If you would like to sell your product officially, please send a [Direct message to SAWATSUKI](https://x.com/sawaratsuki1004) in the same way!
+If you would like to sell your product officially, please send a [Direct message to me](https://x.com/sawaratsuki1004) in the same way!

 # Tools used for designing

 - Photoshop / Illustrator
 - Font [Eureka Font]
-- Sawaratsuki's motivation and feelings
+- My motivation and feelings
 - Feedback posts from everyone

 # Acknowledgments

 These logos are derivative works.
-There is nothing better than a logo used by each officer.
+There is nothing better than a logo used by each official.
-We would like to express our deepest gratitude to the people who served in this publication.
+I would like to express my deepest gratitude to the people who served in this publication.

 ## Image List